Bridgewater’s Commencement exercises will be held Saturday, May 5, 2018 at 10 a.m. under the tent on the Campus Mall.

 Graduates will be wearing cords that signify their level of achievement: gold for summa cum laude, silver for magna cum laude and red for cum laude.

-- Graduates of the John S. Flory Fellowship of Scholars, the College’s academic honors program, will be wearing gold medallions and neck ribbons in the College colors.
-The Flory Fellows program celebrates curiosity, integration, independence and leadership inside and outside the classroom.
+- Graduates of the John S. Flory Honors Program, the College’s academic honors program, will be wearing gold medallions and neck ribbons in the College colors.
+The Flory Honors Program celebrates curiosity, integration, independence and leadership inside and outside the classroom.

 - The Alpha Chi medallion symbolizes the honor and distinction of being a member of the national academic honor society.
 The supporting neck ribbon is in the colors of Alpha Chi.